orb15/orbs-bad-maps/README.md

 * Almost all maps are 2000 x 2000 pixels, with a grid size of 50 pixels.
 This creates a 40 x 40 square-grid battlemap
 * The images underlying the maps are gridless.
 Feel free to use them in your own Scenes
 * I have added walls if the map required it, but that is about it
-* Few if any maps make use of placed (Dynamic) Lighting
+* Few if any maps make use of placed lights
 * All maps have been configured with the following settings:
   * Display full size when initially opened
   * Display a grid of 5ft sqaures